-Some of the strongest nonprofit in the country use pro bono to supplement up to 20% of their budgets.
+Some of the strongest nonprofits in the country use pro bono to supplement up to 20% of their budgets.
 Rather than doing more with less, pro bono helps you do more with more.
-Get started by learning more about the areas where nonprofits need pro bono services the most, and what principles you should follow to make sure you do it right.
+Get started by learning more about the areas where nonprofits use pro bono services the most, and what principles you should follow to make sure you do it right.

 Ready?
 Explore Taproot's programs and start using pro bono today!

 Common Nonprofit uses and needs

 Pro bono service is quickly becoming the norm in every profession, and it is helping organizations address critical needs in nonprofit marketing, fundraising, HR, IT, board development, and more.
 If any of these needs sound familiar, check out our index of common pro bono projects, or begin searching for pro bono providers.

 |Field||Pro Bono Use||Additional Need|

 |Financial advisory or consulting||27%||43%|

 Pro bono is our business.
 While serving more than 2,000 nonprofits across the country and working to design pro bono programs for dozens of companies, we have uncovered the keys to making pro bono fulfill its potential.
 It all boils down to five basic principles.